 Thieves rely on creating confusion in order to make you let your guard down.
 They’ll do things like putting a newspaper in front of your face while someone else takes things from you bag, or a group of people will all push onto a metro car at the last minute while they try to pickpocket you or a cashier will purposely give you the incorrect change back.
 There are all kinds of things thieves will do.
 Your best defense is keeping calm and making sure you know what is going on.

-It is a good idea to write down the name and address or take a business card to the hostel, hotel, or apartment that you’re staying at.
-This is important because it is pretty easy to get lost in many European cities — their streets don’t use the grid system so finding your way home isn’t always easy.
+It is a good idea to write down the name and address or take a business card to the hostel, hotel, or apartment where you’re staying.
+This is important because it is pretty easy to get lost in many European cities — their streets don’t use the grid system, so finding your way home isn’t always easy.
 Plus, good luck trying to tell your taxi driver to take you to 27 Scheepstimmermanstraat (yes, this is a real street name).